The savings and retirement gap and you

 This also gives you time to get any errors corrected.
 And if you have gaps in your NIC record, you may be able to make additional contributions.

 Another less known but particularly valuable option is if you can afford to delay taking the state pension.
 You’d currently receive an increase of 1% in your state pension income for life for every five weeks you delay taking it.
 If you delay for over a year, you get the lump sum of money built up over that time, as well as interest 2% above the Bank of England base rate.

 Step 2 – See what retirement income you could get

 Most people tend to think of their pension when it comes to retirement income.
 But it’s important to look at all your possible sources of money together.

 The state pension, personal and workplace pensions, alongside other savings and income, can combine to give you a comfortable standard of retirement living.
-Working out how they fit together (particularly if you plan to retire before you receive the state pension) can be complicated.
-But it’s something our free retirement calculator can help with.

 Step 3 – Have a target for your retirement pot and a plan for meeting it

 The key to improving your savings and retirement income is actively planning for your retirement future.